 Soul Injury initially originates from the End of Life Care and was acquired through the care and treatment of more than 10’000 dying war veterans in the USA.
-Most of these patients were suffering of a trauma or posttraumatic stress disorder (PTSD).
-Behind Soul Injury stands a treatment concept, which now is also used outside of the End of Life Care and is supportingly recommended by therapeutic PTSD-, crises- and stress intervention.
+Many of these patients were suffering of a trauma or posttraumatic stress disorder (PTSD).
+Behind Soul Injury stands a treatment concept, which now is also used outside of the End of Life Care and is supportingly recommended by therapeutic PTSD-, crises- and stress intervention, as well the more insidious ways we get separated from our sense of self.

 Where does SOUL INJURY® come from?